 3) He left out Job's children.

 The people who use Origen to support their condemnation of birthdays probably do not understand Origen to begin with, but I bet they would also have major problems with Origen if they did understand him.
 Many would certainly not agree with original sin or infant baptism.
-I also hope they would not agree that the Holy Spirit would lead us to curse our birth.
+I personally hope they would not agree that the Holy Spirit would lead us to curse our birth.
 So, do they quote Origen as an authoritative source, or just because he is convenient?
 Clearly, they don't think he is authoritative if they think he is a pagan himself who professes heretical beliefs (heretical to their own systems, I mean).
 Therefore, it is clear they quote him only because he conveniently says a few words they agree with.

 And that, dear reader, is yet another in a long line of examples of how people will quote mine for things that want to hear regardless of all else.